 These admission requirements are in effect for students applying to the nursing program.

-Only students admitted to the program may enroll in nursing courses.
+Only students admitted to the program may enroll in nursing courses (NUR).
 It is important to note that not all qualified candidates can be offered admission to the nursing program due to the limited number of places available.
 Prospective nursing applicants are strongly advised to attend a Health Science Information Session conducted by the college.
 Please call the Admissions Office for dates and times of upcoming sessions.
-Students may enter the College at any time to complete the prerequisites required for admission.
+Students may enter the college at any time to complete the prerequisites required for admission.

 - Complete the Nursing program application.